Festival Prep

 Sampling

-• ABR will have ~3,000 attendees, plan your samples accordingly.
+• We will have ~2,600 attendees.
+Plan your samples accordingly.

-• The legal beer sampling size is 2oz.
-DO NOT OVERPOUR.
+• The legal beer sampling size is 2oz and will be marked on the festival glass.

-• DD/Sober ticket holders will be wearing a [ pink wristband ].
+• NA ticket holders will be wearing a [ pink wristband ] and using plastic cups.
 DO NOT SERVE these attendees alcohol.

-• Please dispose of any trash/recycling in the containers provided throughout the fest.
+• Trash: Please dispose of any trash/recycling in the containers provided throughout the fest.

 • NA Tent: If you brought NA beverages to our NA tent, please return to the booth at the end of the fest to collect unopened product!